vivekgsheth/Deep-learning/README.md

 The number of epochs is the number of times the model will cycle through the data.
 The more epochs we run, the more the model will improve, up to a certain point.
 After that point, the model will stop improving during each epoch.
 In addition, the more epochs, the longer the model will take to run.
 To monitor this, we will use ‘early stopping’.
 Early stopping will stop the model from training before the number of epochs is reached if the model stops improving.
 We will set our early stopping monitor to 3.
 This means that after 3 epochs in a row in which the model doesn’t improve, training will stop.
 Sometimes, the validation loss can stop improving then improve in the next epoch, but after 3 epochs in which the validation loss doesn’t improve, it usually won’t improve again.

+## Problem

+These problems arise during training of a deep network when the gradients are being propagated back in time all the way to the initial layer.
+The gradients coming from the deeper layers have to go through continuous matrix multiplications because of the the chain rule, and as they approach the earlier layers, if they have small values (<1), they shrink exponentially until they vanish and make it impossible for the model to learn , this is the vanishing gradient problem.
+While on the other hand if they have large values (>1) they get larger and eventually blow up and crash the model, this is the exploding gradient problem

+Dealing with Exploding Gradients

+When gradients explode, the gradients could become NaN because of the numerical overflow or we might see irregular oscillations in training cost when we plot the learning curve.
+A solution to fix this is to apply gradient clipping; which places a predefined threshold on the gradients to prevent it from getting too large, and by doing this it doesn’t change the direction of the gradients it only change its length.